About The PNGAA

 THE PNGAA

-Papua New Guinea & Australia are two nations sharing an ongoing story with a connected history and people.
+Papua New Guinea & Australia are two nations sharing an ongoing story.
 This is a central focus of the PNGAA – fostering healthy conversations, activities, and the increasing importance of our shared futures in a rapidly shifting global landscape.

-The PNGAA welcomes anyone with an interest in the connection between Papua New Guinea & Australia.
+The PNGAA welcomes anyone with an interest in the Papua New Guinea & Australian connection.
 With modern technologies and social media, we are now closer than ever to our geographic neighbours with increasing opportunities to improve that relationship.

 The PNGAA is managed primarily from Sydney, Australia, and is undertaken on an honorary basis.
 However, the Committee officers can be physically located almost anywhere.